riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 title:      Meteor Testing with Velocity and Jasmine - part 1
 summary: In this two part post we'll look at client integration testing with Velocity and Jasmine, with a little Jasmine server testing thrown in.
 In addition to creating and running tests with Velocity and Jasmine, we'll look at how to create fixture and test data; how to handle authenticating user's for our tests; and briefly cover Jasmine spies.
 ---
-In this post we'll be looking at testing our application with <a href="https://velocity.readme.io/" target="_blank">Velocity</a> and <a href="https://velocity.readme.io/v1.0/docs/getting-started-with-jasmine" target="_blank">Jasmine</a>.
-Velocity is the <a href="http://info.meteor.com/blog/meteor-testing-framework-velocity" target="_blank">official testing framework</a> for <a href="https://www.meteor.com/" target="_blank">Meteor</a> applications, so is an obvious choice to make when choosing a testing framework.
+In this post we'll be looking at testing Meteor applications with <a href="https://velocity.readme.io/" target="_blank">Velocity</a> and <a href="https://velocity.readme.io/v1.0/docs/getting-started-with-jasmine" target="_blank">Jasmine</a>.
+Velocity <s class='strike'>is</s> (make that was) the <a href="http://info.meteor.com/blog/meteor-testing-framework-velocity" target="_blank">official testing framework</a> for <a href="https://www.meteor.com/" target="_blank">Meteor</a> applications, so is an obvious choice when choosing a testing framework.

-Automated testing is a great way to verify the functionality of your application and can be a life saver down the road in ensuring new functionality and changes leave your application in a working state.
+Automated testing is a great way to verify the functionality of your application and can be a life saver down the road in ensuring new functionality or changes leave your application in a working state.
 Frameworks like <a href="http://rubyonrails.org/" target="_blank">Ruby on Rails</a> have long had a strong focus on testing with fantastic tools like <a href="http://rspec.info/" target="_blank">RSpec</a> and <a href="https://github.com/jnicklas/capybara" target="_blank">Capybara</a>.
 Along with a dedicated <a href="http://guides.rubyonrails.org/testing.html#the-test-environment" target="_blank">testing environment</a> and test data manipulation tools like <a href="https://github.com/thoughtbot/factory_girl" target="_blank">FactoryGirl</a>, testing on Rails is a pleasure.

 Testing with Meteor has been a bit of a bumpy road in contrast, but that's to be expected with a relatively young framework.
-Velocity seems to be continuously improving so kudos to the Velocity team for all the work they continue to put into Velocity.
+Velocity seems to be continuously improving so kudos to the Velocity team for all the work they <s class='strike'>continue to</s> put into Velocity.

 ###What is Velocity
+So first off, what exactly is Velocity?
 Velocity is a test runner for Meteor applications.
-Velocity isn't a test framework itself; it facilitates writing tests in various testing frameworks such as Jasmine, Cucumber, Mocha etc.  In this post we'll be concentrating on Jasmine.
+Velocity isn't a test framework itself; it facilitates writing tests in various frameworks such as Jasmine, Cucumber, Mocha etc.  In this post we'll be concentrating on Jasmine.

 One of the primary tasks of Velocity is to set-up a mirror of the application under test.
 This means tests are run in isolation from the main development environment.
 This is helpful when it comes to managing test data and other aspects of testing.

 ####What is the future of Velocity?
 A very recent development is the transition of Velocity support and development from <a href="http://xolv.io/" target="_blank">Xolv.io</a> to the <a href="https://www.meteor.com/people" target="_blank">Meteor Development Group</a>.
 So we'll have to see what this means for Velocity, will it change significantly, will something else replace it?

 Hard to know at this point in time, but regardless, Jasmine will likely be a valid option despite what happens in terms of test runners.
-So Velocity might change or be replaced, but in theory should have little impact on how Meteor tests are written in Jasmine.
+So Velocity might change or be replaced, but in theory this should have little impact on how Meteor tests are written in Jasmine.

 ##What we'll build
 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/done.png" class="img-responsive" />

 This will look familiar to anyone who has gone thru the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a>.
 Other than some slight deviations, we'll use the tutorial code as the application to write our tests against.
-We won't be giving much of an explanation regarding the actual application code; we'll instead be concentrating on the test code.
-If you need guidance regarding the tutorial application, the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> itself provides a clear explanation of what is going on.
+We won't be giving much of an explanation regarding the actual application code; we'll instead be concentrating on the tests.
+If you need guidance regarding the tutorial application, the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> provides a clear explanation of what is going on.

-So enough chit-chat, let's get started!
+So enough with the chit-chat, let's get started!

 ##Creating the app

 ###Clone the Repo
-Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/meteor-client-testing-with-velocity-and-jasmine/archive/step-1.zip">here</a>.
+Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/meteor-testing-with-velocity-and-jasmine/archive/step-1.zip">here</a>.

 #####Terminal
 {% highlight Bash %}